bltbit/showdown/checkpoints.md

 http://github.com/bltbit/showdown/tree/checkpoint-80

-> Many of the things you can count, don't count
+> Many of the things you can count, don't count.
 > _~Albert Einstein_

 ## Objectives